Murder in Clichy

 Main Author

-Cara Black, 1951- (-)
+Cara Black, 1951- (author)

 Item Description

-Series from jacket.
+Series statement from dust jacket.

 Physical Description